About the EDLife Learning Community

 The EDLife Living Learning Community (LLC) will be a dynamic residential experience that will offer specialized programming for Education majors, interactions with College of Education Faculty and Staff, and a supportive community that focuses on student success.
 This collaboration between the College of Education and the Office of Residence Life will assist in preparing future professionals for a variety of roles in educational settings and community agencies while providing leadership in the improvement of the education, health, and well-being of citizens in the Commonwealth, the nation, and the world.

-The EDLife LLC is looking for first-year students who are interested in pursuing a teaching degree, P -12.
+The EDLife LLC is looking for students who are interested in pursuing a teaching degree, P -12.
 The community is open to any undergraduate student pursuing an education-related degree as well as anyone that may be pursuing non-education majors in preparation for future professional or graduate work in education.

 Students who participate in the EDLife LLC will be required to enroll in the corresponding section of UK 101: Academic Orientation (one credit, fall semester), which will be taught by an education faculty member.
-This course is designed to introduce first-year students to the intellectual life at the University of Kentucky.
+This course is designed to introduce students to the intellectual life at the University of Kentucky.
 In addition, depending on the major, students will be able to enroll in EDU 300: Specialized Course (three credit, spring semester).

 Students can expect to participate in perennial events such as UK Fusion, and the College of Education convocation and other activities in K-Week.
 In keeping with our College of Education objectives of attracting and sustaining a pipeline of highly diverse and qualified pre-service teachers to the field of teaching and guiding their educational progress until graduation and certification, EDLife LLC students will be expected to not only enroll in our connected courses but also participate and engage fully in our programming activities and built-in services.
 To improve retention and success of students in the EDLife LLC, the following services will be an integral part of the community: